PrathmeshGawade19/TE-Sem5-Mini-Project/README.md

-# Virtual Painter – TE Sem 5 Mini Project
+# Virtual Painter – Sem 5 Mini Project

 An interactive hand-tracking drawing application that lets users paint on a virtual canvas using just their fingers and gestures.
 Built with Python, OpenCV, MediaPipe, and NumPy, this real-time tool combines creativity with computer vision for a fun and intuitive experience.